outspoken is an extended literary festival taking the form of occasional conversations with writers

 After a very successful 2016 (Alexander McCall Smith, Mireille Juchau, Richard Fidler and Tim Winton) we're putting together our program for 2017.

-We already have dates for three events:
+We have dates for two events:

 Tuesday March 28: A C Grayling, Philosopher, discussing his recent work The Age of Genius, The Seventeenth Century and the Birth of the Modern Mind.
 Our Introducing author will be Shelley Davidow.